 Ireland does not have a territorial regime, but rather taxes companies on a worldwide basis.
-That said, as Ireland is party to a large number of tax treaties, the operation of a foreign tax credit system means that foreign tax paid on income can, in certain cases, be used to offset any Irish tax payable on the same income.
+However, as Ireland is party to a large number of tax treaties, the operation of a foreign tax credit system means that foreign tax paid on income can, in certain cases, be used to offset any Irish tax payable on the same income.

 Furthermore, following a review of Ireland's corporate tax code that was commissioned by the Department of Finance in 2017, one of the recommendations was that consideration should be given to moving to a territorial system.
-Whilst further public consultation is expected to take place before any changes are introduced, this recommendation has generally received support from stakeholders.
+In December 2021, the Department of Finance launched a public consultation on a possible move to a limited territorial system of taxation in respect of the income of foreign branches of Irish resident companies and in respect of the payment of foreign source dividends.
+The public consultation concluded in May 2022, and a limited territorial could be introduced in the future.